zinchse/ts-is-fresh/docs/_build/html/_sources/text/algorithm.rst.txt

 After that, for each of the currencies, we calculated the features that were selected for the target currency in the previous step.
 Combined the information obtained into one large table.
-And again started the cycle of work with one time series. at the output, we get features selected statistically and with the help of importance, calculated both for the target currency and for others!
+And again started the cycle of work with one time series.
+At the output, we get features selected statistically and with the help of importance values, calculated both for the target currency and for others!